ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R15]**	A BPI MUST be censorship resistant.

-Censorship resistant means that a (commercial) counterparty can terminate a commercial transaction at any time without another counterparty, or any Node of the DLT used to implement the BPI, being able to stop the termination of the commercial transaction.
+Censorship resistant means that a (commercial) counterparty can terminate a (commercial) transaction at any time without another counterparty, or any Node of the DLT used to implement the BPI, being able to stop the termination of the (commercial) transaction.

-**[R16]**	A BPI MUST be able to provide privacy of the (commercial) conterparties' data with respect to any party outside of the BPI.
+**[R16]**	A BPI MUST be able to provide privacy of the (commercial) counterparties' data with respect to any party outside of the BPI.

 ## 2.7 High-Level Functional Requirements